The Lawrence Hall of Science

 Search

 Have you ever wondered how scientists use programming to explore the deepest reaches of space?
-In this program you will discover an exciting real-world application of computer programming.
-Learn block-based coding and use it to overcome engineering challenges as you build and program your own model satellite.
-You will become familiar with the iterative design process, and will deepen your knowledge of both our solar system and computer programming.
-This program includes visits to science center exhibits. *No coding experience required.
+In this program, you will discover an exciting real-world application of computer programming.
+Learn block-based coding, and use it to overcome engineering challenges as you build and program your own model satellite for deep space exploration.
+You will engage in the iterative design process and deepen your knowledge of both our solar system and computer programming.
+For teens who are already experienced with block-based coding and are already experienced with Python and/or Javascript, coding challenges can be conducted in Python or Javascript.
+Teens end the week coding and building a model satellite of their own imaginative creation.